causalens/dara/docs/getting-started/actions.md

 - an instance of an individual static action object
 - a list of a combination of the above two options

-In this section we will go through all the different ways to create actions and how to use them.
+In this section you will learn all the different ways to create actions and how to use them.

 ## `@action` decorator